vegaprotocol/specs/protocol/0087-EVMD-eth-rpc-and-evm-data-source.md

 ## Description

-In addition to listening to Ethereum events and reading from Ethereum contracts as described in [Ethereum data source](./0082-ETHD-ethereum-data-source.md) it will be possible for Vega nodes to listen to events from and read from other chains that implement Ethereum RPC and run EVM, in particular Ethereum L2.
+In addition to listening to Ethereum events and reading from Ethereum contracts as described in [Ethereum data source](./0082-ETHD-ethereum-data-source.md) it will be possible for Vega nodes to listen to events from and read from other chains that implement Ethereum RPC and run EVM, in particular Ethereum L2s.

 The overarching principle is that the chain provides ethereum RPC / EVMs and thus contracts and ABIs are assumed to be functionally the same as on Ethereum itself.

 ## Registration / removal

 A new network parameter, a JSON list of network id / chain id / name one per Ethereum RPC and EVM chain will be used for setting supported L2.
 This is set via [governance](./0028-GOVE-governance.md).
-Name `blockchains.ethereumL2Configs`.
+Name `blockchains.ethereumRpcAndEvmCompatDataSourcesConfig`.
 Example value:

 ```json